 experience through the indwelling Christ essence, yet another invaluable benefit.

 Indeed, it is the resulting benefit of restored

 truth, i.e. a Christ-interpreted reality.

 As we begin to share in Christ’s interpretive context (His values) and filter our life through them, we are brought back to a true perspective on life’s issues, especially the ultimate issues of good and evil.
 Thus, that precious thing which we lost in the Garden of Eden, the divine perspective on life, Authentic Truth, again, the correct interpretation of reality is, through the Living Christ, also restored to the devout believer.

 So, this new Christ-based value system then, is, indeed, the “goose” which constantly lays the daily “golden eggs” of grace (intuitive goodness) and authentic truth in our daily lives.
 And, in doing so, it enables us to escape the delusions of those deceptive, self-based perspectives to actually see life correctly - as God sees it.

 So, such is the spectacular and far-reaching impact of one’s Spiritual integration into Christ.
 It brings to our own character essence the mechanism which actually distills grace in God’s heart – the divine values.
 And, as our value system is overwritten by that of the Living Christ that grace (naturally occurring goodness) which those values produce in Him, also produce the same in us.

 In Infant Form

-And certainly, we should note that all of this, the value system of Christ and the grace which it produces, comes first in primordial (or infant) form.
+And certainly, we should note that all of this, the value system of Christ and the grace and truth which it produces, comes to us first in primordial (or infant) form.
 In fact, it is easy to see an analogy between the Spiritual rebirth and the physical birth in this regard.